alaudet/raspi-sump/docs/automated_install.md

 installed with the apt-get command.
 See the Install Dependancies section at the beginning of this file.

-You can also you the move_file.sh script provided as an example of how you transfer files offsite to a webserver or save historal chart information.
+You can also use the move_file.sh script provided as an example of how you transfer files offsite to a webserver or save historal chart information.